signify-nz/silverstripe-solr-search/readme.md

 ## Supports

-Solr4 backward compatibility is available, default support is Solr8
+Solr4 backward compatibility is available
+Default support is Solr8
+Solr9 is supported

 # Installation